voegelas/Refactoring-Katas/Yatzy/perl/README.md

 Yatzy
 =====

-Implements the Yatzy dice game as descibed at https://github.com/emilybache/Yatzy-Refactoring-Kata.
+Implements the Yatzy dice game described at https://github.com/emilybache/Yatzy-Refactoring-Kata.

 On Debian, run the following command to install the required packages: